Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 You are not normally allowed to re-take a period of study in attendance, because students are expected to interrupt their studies if they are not fit to engage with their studies effectively.
 However, if you have an extenuating circumstances claim approved by the university, you might be granted a re-take in attendance as part of your claim.

-If you are granted a re-take in attendance, you must make sure that you have enough funding for this, as you will usually have to pay tuition fees for the re-take period.
+If you are granted a re-take in attendance, you must make sure that you can financially support yourself and pay your tuition fee.
+You usually have to pay tuition fees for the re-take period.

-If you are taught student and you have been given permission to change programmes within QMUL, you will need to complete a Change of Programme form.
+If you are a current Queen Mary student on a taught Postgraduate course and you have been given permission to change programmes within Queen Mary, you will need to complete a Change of Programme form.

 Research students should contact the Research Degrees office about a change of programme.